ENGAGE YOUR LOVE OF LEARNING

 Unforgettable High School Experience

-2 study halls and a free period each day
+Designated study time and free time each day

 MEANINGFUL ACADEMICS